Cart 0

 Location: State Basketball Centre, Wayville

 Don’t know anything about wheelchair rugby?
-Is it your first time attending the Nationals?
-Here are the 8 things you need to know before the first tip off!
+Is it your first time attending the World Challenge or National Championship?
+Here are the 8 things to know before the first tip off:

 2. Australia are the reigning World Cup champions and currently ranked 2nd in the World.
 The Steelers are one of the most successful sporting teams in Aussie history.